 Claret Center is a ministry located in Chicago, Illinois, that provides spiritual direction, psychological counseling, wellness workshops, and retreats.
 The center was founded in 1978 to address the needs of communities, the short supply of spiritual directors trained in sound psychological principles, and a lack of professional psychotherapists.
 The center focuses on spiritual accompaniment (regardless of religious denomination) and psychological services for adults and children.
 Its mission is to provide resources to encourage, nurture, and engage the mystery of the human journey through psychotherapy, spiritual direction, body therapies, and related educational experiences.
 Learn more here.

 Many Claretian Missionaries serve as hospital chaplains who are present with patients and sensitive to the needs of doctors, nurses, and extended medical staff.
-Claretian chaplains comfort families in their times of greatest need, ensure that no one dies alone without support and compassion, and share in the joys of recovery and healing.
+Claretian chaplains comfort and accompany families in their times of greatest need, ensure that no one dies alone without support and compassion, and share in the joys of recovery and healing.
 In addition, some Claretians serve in military medical centers, where they face unique challenges in helping service members and their families cope with injury and loss.

 Access to healthcare and healthy food is a fundamental component of quality of life.

 Coming from a low-income household is not the only indicator of food insecurity.
-Food deserts–areas that do not have grocery stores that stock affordable and healthy food items–are relatively common in low-income neighborhoods where many residents do not have a means of transportation to a store carrying these essential nutrients.
+Food deserts – areas that do not have grocery stores that stock affordable and healthy food items – are relatively common in low-income neighborhoods where many residents do not have a means of transportation to a store carrying these essential nutrients.

 In addition, the rising costs of healthcare and insurance have made access to necessary medical care impossible for countless people.
 This affects everything, from nutritional levels to performance at work and school.